pushhub/fucktrump/README.md

 - Run `heroku logs --tail` and check the dashboard [https://dashboard.heroku.com/] to make sure it worked correctly.

 ## UptimeRobot
-This helps keep the process running, and it's FREE!
+This helps keep the process running.
+By default Heroku stops running the process of there are no HTTP requests being made.
+And, uptime robot is FREE!
-- https://uptimerobot.com/signUp sign up for a free account, activate it
+- Go to https://uptimerobot.com/signUp sign up for a free account, activate it
 - Go to https://uptimerobot.com/dashboard#mainDashboard and click 'Add New Monitor'
 - Under monitor type select HTTP(s)
 - For friendly name just put 'fucktrump' or something